ojilles/jilles.net/_posts/2011-09-11-naked-spaghetti-sauce.md

 I love seeing pictures with my recipies, it gives me a nice visual confirmation of the recipe (how to prepare, but also if I would like the end result).
 So likewise, I have cooked this dish twice, practically just to make the pictures.
-I've included plenty of them in this page, but the full set is available on [Flickr here](http://!!!!!!!!!!).

 [Roberto Tucci](http://www.linkedin.com/in/robertotucci) said this about the recipe: _"It looks absolutely perfect!
 Could have come from a real